youtube/cobalt/cobalt/webdriver_benchmarks/tests/README.md

 #### Browse-to-Watch
  - `wbBrowseToWatchDurVideoStartDelayUs*`: Measures the browse-to-watch time.
- - `wbBrowseToWatchDurTotalUs*`: Measures the latency from the start of the event until the screen turning black prior to the video starting.
+ - `wbBrowseToWatchDurInitialRenderTreeDelayUs*`: Measures the latency from the start of the event until the screen turning black prior to the video starting.
  - `wbBrowseToWatchDurSpinnerStartDelayUs*`: Measures the latency from the start of the event until the spinner appears on the screen (is 0 if the spinner never appears).